SherylHohman/DLND-AI-DeepLearning-ND/README.md

 I wrote the:
 - backprop algorithm, the
 - forward prop algorithm, and
+- tuned the training paramaters: the number of
+  - epochs,
+  - hidden nodes,
-- tuned the training paramaters (number of: epochs, hidden nodes, output nodes, and the learning rate)
+  - output nodes, and the
+  - learning rate

 This started as a copy of [Your First Neural Network](https://github.com/udacity/deep-learning/tree/master/first-neural-network) directory from the course repo.